Peter King's Monday Morning QB: Mock Draft

 h.
 Beernerdness: Okay, okay.
 It’s not sober April anymore, not with this weekend’s trip to San Francisco.
 Just too much good beer here.
 Rain check.
 When my daughter Laura saw the logo on this bottle—The Penske File American Pale Ale (Faction Brewing, Alameda, Calif.)—she knew she had to get it for me.
 (Google “Seinfeld Penske File,” kids.)
 Delicious, with just the right hoppy bite.

 i.
 RIP Gil Santos, the 36-year radio voice of the Patriots.
-For many New Englanders, Santos was the lifeline to a young team fighting for respect and attention in the late sixties during the AFL days.
-More recently, till his retirement in 2012, Santos was as respected a play-by-play voice as there was in the NFL for his even-handed approach to a team exploding in popularity.
+For many New Englanders, Santos was the lifeline to a young team fighting for respect and attention in the late ’60s during the AFL days.
+More recently, until his retirement in 2012, Santos was as respected a play-by-play voice as there was in the NFL for his even-handed approach to a team exploding in popularity.

 j.
 RIP Harry Anderson, the best understated comedic TV actor of a great sitcom era.